plucia-mitre/pickled-canary_sandbox/README.md

 # etc...
 ```

-## Library installation
+## Library Installation

-For non-development work on Linux you can download and install a pre-built wheel
+For non-development work on Linux, you can download and install a pre-built wheel
-matching your python version from the Releases Page (**Coming soon**).
+matching your Python version from the Releases page (**Coming soon**).

 You can try the "manylinux" version (from the same download location) if the
-shorter-filename version doesn't work.
+shorter filename version doesn't work.

 For Windows or Mac computers with "Apple Silicon", please follow the Development
 instructions below.